Arsenal transfer news: Emery rubbishes Keylor Navas to Arsenal rumours | Goal.com

 Emery also discussed Aaron Ramsey's situation, with the midfielder facing an uncertain future at Emirates Stadium.

-With is contract due to expire in 2019, the Welshman has been tipped to leave on a free transfer next summer, with Juventus having confirmed their interest in signing him.
+With his contract due to expire in 2019, the Welshman has been tipped to leave on a free transfer next summer and Juventus have confirmed their interest in signing him.

 Emery, though, has reiterated that he doesn't expect Ramsey to leave in January, but is less optimistic over keeping hold of the playmaker in the summer.